Difference Between Branch Banking and Agent Banking

 What is Branch Banking?

-Branch Banking is a system of a financial institution that is extended to provide service to its customers.
+Branch Banking is a financial institution system that is extended to provide service to its customers.

 As everyone can not reach the bank’s head office when needed, branch banking is a good option to use bank service conveniently.
 It provides all facilities that one needs from a bank.

 It has advanced its functions in these years.
-It provides banking services and is also permitted to sell insurance and investment products.
+It provides banking services and can sell insurance and investment products.
 Based on its functions and services, it is divided into different types.

 These include Instore Branch Banking and foreign Bank branch.

-Instore Branch Banking can be found in a retail place, for example, in a shopping mall or a metro station.
-If in need it can provide some basic services in no time.
+Instore Branch Banking can be found in retail, such as a shopping mall or a metro station.
+If in need, it can provide some basic services in no time.

 It can be a bank providing full service or limited service.
-It has limited staff and uses other methods like ATM or other technology to provide Services.
+It has limited staff and uses other methods like ATMs or other technology to provide Services.

-Foreign Bank Branch is Branch Banking, which has to follow all the regulation made by its home office and the country in which it operates.
+Foreign Bank Branch is Branch Banking, which has to follow all the regulations made by its home office and the country in which it operates.

 There are many other types of Branch Banking, but the basic function of all the banks is the same.